cms-opendata-workshop/workshop-lesson-root/_episodes/02-get-root.md

 [CVMFS](https://cernvm.cern.ch/portal/filesystem) is a software distribution service that is already set up on many HEP systems.
 CMSSW including ROOT is distributed via CVMFS, but also other software stacks are available that contain ROOT.

-If you worked out the Virtual Machine or the Docker pre-exercises you should have already access to CVMFS
+If you worked out the Virtual Machine or the Docker pre-exercises you should have already access to CVMFS.
+For convenience, we will assume you will be working in one of these environments.

 You can get ROOT via CVMFS through the LCG releases.
 All information about the releases and contained packages can be found at [http://lcginfo.cern.ch](http://lcginfo.cern.ch).

-The following example works in the open data VM and Docker container.
+The following setup line works in the SLC6 shell open data VM and Docker container.
+If executed, you will get a pre-install ROOT setup.

 ```bash
 source /cvmfs/sft.cern.ch/lcg/views/LCG_95/x86_64-slc6-gcc8-opt/setup.sh
 ```

-One drawback of this is that it will be a little slow.

 Note the platform and compiler dependent information in the path, which have to be adjusted based on your system.
 The available combinations are shown on the website.

+One drawback of this is that it will be a little slow.
+So, if you prefer and feel comfortable playing around, it would faster if you installed ROOT locally (following the options below) or run locally through a pre-arranged Docker container (also see below).

 ## Conda